hires/RadioProjects/RFSampler/README.md

 ----
 ### Through Performance - FT91-61 Toroid - Cover Installed

+Next I tried using an FT91-61 (I think that's the size) core that I had.
+This is a very high performance core recommended for HF transformers but as you can see the performance into the VHF and UHF range is poor.
+I believe the permeability is too high.

     -1dB at 36MHz
     -2dB at 92MHz
     -3dB min at 225MHz